nolanderc/rust-postgres-query/README.md

 ## Multi-mapping

-This crate also enables you to extract structures from rows that contain other structures.
+You may also extract multiple structures from a single row.
 This can be useful when you are joining two tables.
-Here we store the `Author` inside of the `Book`:
+As a motivating example, we can store an `Author` instance inside a `Book` instance, which can be easier to work with:

 ```rust
 #[derive(FromSqlRow)]